Trio World Academy

-Trio World Academy, established in 2007 in Sahakara Nagar, Bangalore, India, is a private international school offering the IB Primary Years Programme (PYP), Cambridge IGCSE, and the IB Diploma Programme (IBDP).
-The school has served students from over 55 nationalities and currently represents over 28 countries.
+Trio World Academy, established in 2007 in Sahakara Nagar, Bengaluru, India, is a private international school offering the IB Primary Years Programme (PYP), Cambridge IGCSE, and the IB Diploma Programme (IBDP).
+The school has served students from over 55 nationalities and currently represents more than 22 countries.
+As an IB World School, it emphasizes inquiry-based learning and academic rigor, promoting research skills, differentiated learning, independent thinking, global citizenship, time management, and personal growth, preparing students to become reflective, responsible, and internationally minded lifelong learners.